Right-handed Neutrino Dark Matter with Radiative Neutrino Mass in Gauged $B-L$ Model: Dark Matter

-We then consider the mass splitting in the range 0.5 MeV (electron mass) to 1.777 GeV (tau mass) and $\delta {M_{2}}= M_{N_{2}}- M_{N_{1}} = 2000$ GeV, $\delta {M_{3}} = M_{N_{3}} - M_{N_{1}} = 3000$ GeV.
-Such mass splittings are chosen in light of the collider analysis that we discuss later, where we consider $\eta$-DM mass splitting to be below the tau lepton mass threshold so that $\eta^{\pm}$ can decay to first two generation leptons giving displaced vertex signatures if the Yukawa couplings are small.
-The results are shown in figure \ref{mn1_omg_deltm} with the left panel giving the relic abundance versus DM mass while the right panel shows the parameter space in $\delta M_1-M_{N_1}$ plane that satisfies observed DM abundance from Planck and LFV bounds from $\mu \to e\gamma$.
+We then consider the mass splitting $\delta M_{1}$ in the range 0.5 MeV (electron mass) to 1.77 GeV (tau mass) with $\delta {M_{2}}= M_{N_{2}}- M_{N_{1}} = 2000$ GeV and $\delta {M_{3}} = M_{N_{3}} - M_{N_{1}} = 3000$ GeV.
+Such mass splittings are chosen in light of the collider analysis that we discuss later, where we consider $\eta$-DM mass splitting ($\delta M_1$) to be less than the tau lepton mass so that $\eta^{\pm}$ can decay to first two generation leptons giving displaced vertex signatures if the Yukawa couplings are small (see section \ref{collider} for a detailed discussion).
+The corresponding results are shown in figure \ref{mn1_omg_deltm} with the left panel giving the relic abundance versus DM mass, while the right panel shows the parameter space in $\delta M_1-M_{N_1}$ plane that satisfies observed DM abundance from Planck and LFV bounds from $\mu \to e\gamma$.
 Note that in figure \ref{mn1_omg_deltm}, the scalar mixing is kept at $\sin \gamma =0.1$ and for simplicity we assume $y_{e1}=0\,,\,\, y_{\mu 1}=0$.
-In principle, the first two generation Yukawas are non-vanishing but we choose them to be small for our collider analysis (to be discussed later), which in a way also helps in satisfying the lepton flavour violation constraint coming from {\rm Br}($\mu \rightarrow e \gamma $)=$4.2 \times 10^{-13}$.
-Since such small first two generation Yukawas are anyway not going to play any significant role in DM coannihilation we turn them off for this plot.
-However, the other Yukawa couplings are generated using Casas-Ibarra parameterisation so that all the points satisfy neutrino oscillation data.
+In principle, the first two generation Yukawas are non-vanishing but we choose them to be small for our collider analysis (to be discussed section \ref{collider}), which in a way also helps in satisfying the lepton flavour violation constraint coming from {\rm Br}($\mu \rightarrow e \gamma $)=$4.2 \times 10^{-13}$.
+Since such small first two generation Yukawas are anyway not going to play any significant role in DM co-annihilation we turn them off for this plot.
+However, the other Yukawa couplings are generated using Casas-Ibarra parametrisation so that all the points satisfy neutrino oscillation data.
 The Yukawa couplings which satisfy both LFV and DM relic abundance are shown in figure \ref{mn1_yuk}.